-Ten Hands Cafe Bar is always a great place to meet friends over brunch and the staff are always really friendly, inviting and they certainly know how to make a great cup of coffee with perfect flat white/latte art.
+Ten Hands Cafe Bar is a family of 5 run business (hence the name 10 hands!) and is always a great place to meet friends over brunch and the staff are always really friendly, inviting and they certainly know how to make a great cup of coffee with perfect flat white/latte art.

 But let’s get to what the food is like – the brunch here is always flawless and I have never once complained.